-How to Win a Run Even When Your Body Feels Tired and Lazy
+How to Win a Run Even When Your Body is Tired and Lazy

 Focusing on just one step ahead and "relying on the subtle body" created a miracle for my morning run.